falcopackages/falco/docs/commands/crud.rst

 .. code-block:: bash

-    falco crud entry.entries
+    python -m myproject entry.entries

 .. literalinclude:: /_static/snippets/urls.py

 As you can see, the convention is quite simple: ``<model_name_lower>_<operation>``.
 Note that if you don't specify the model name and run
-``falco crud entries``, the same code with the described conventions will be generated for all the models in the ``entries`` app.
+``python -m myproject entries``, the same code with the described conventions will be generated for all the models in the ``entries`` app.

 Now, if you're anything like me, the code above might have made you cringe due to the excessive repetitions of the word ``entry``.
 This wouldn't have been the case if the model was called ``Category``, for example.
 For these specific cases, there is an ``--entry-point`` option.